Learn about traffic on local roads, and how to request traffic calming in your neighbourhood.

 In Surrey, we slow drivers down with:

-• engineering and traffic calming devices on local roads put in by us,
+• engineering and traffic calming devices on local roads put in by us

-• traffic law enforcement from the RCMP,
+• traffic law enforcement from the SPS

 • speed reader boards (a pilot program)